ChainAgnostic/CAIPs/CAIPs/caip-25.md

 Within that session model, this interface outlines the authorization of an injected provider per namespace.
-These authorization call/responses should be idempotent, and successive responses should each update the session object identified by the `session` property, which should point to a `SessionIdentifier` as defined in [CAIP-171][].
+These authorization call/responses should be idempotent, assuming the provider is tracking a session property, referred to by a `sessionIdentifier` as defined in [CAIP-171][].
+If a wallet needs to initiate a new session, whether due to user input, security policy, or session expiry reasons, it can simply generate a new session identifier to signal this event to the calling provider.

 ### Request